-Online discussion forum:
+Online discussion forum: Slack

-Note: All technical questions about homework assignments, lab assignments, etc., must be posted on public channels in Slack first.
+Note: All technical questions about homework assignments, lab assignments, etc., must be asked during office hours or posted on public channels in Slack first.
 The instructor and the TA/TFs will not reply to these questions over email or private messages on Slack and Canvas.
 Students are strongly encouraged to answer each other's questions.
 This is a great way to work together to solve problems, and not have to wait for an instructor or TA/TF response.

-- Texts: Lecture notes are posted on Canvas - Prerequisites: ASEN 2001-2003-2004 and APPM 2360, with grades of C or better in each; if course was taken Spring 2020: with grades of C- (P+) or better in each - Course Objectives: The main objective of the course is to introduce modern structural analysis techniques based on understanding of the development of internal forces, stresses and deformations.
+Texts: Lecture notes are posted on Canvas

+Prerequisites: ASEN 2001-2003-2004 and APPM 2360, with grades of C or better in each; if the course was taken Spring 2020: with grades of C- (P+) or better in each techniques based on understanding of the development of internal forces, stresses and deformations.
 These are essential to the design and verification of advanced aerospace structures and systems.
 The course offers an introduction to matrix and finite element methods for skeletal (truss and frame) structures, as well as to fundamental concepts in mechanical vibrations, structural dynamics, and structural stability.